-All full-time graduate students, both domestic and international, who are on an approved program extension (as per §A7.2.1.1 or §A7.2.2.1), will be registered as full-time students and charged an academic fee equal to 50% of the domestic tuition.
+PhD students, both domestic and international, who are on an approved program extension (as per §A7.2.1.1 or §A7.2.2.1), will be registered as full-time students and charged an academic fee equal to 50% of the domestic tuition.
 Full-time incidental and ancillary fees still apply during each year of extension.
 Part-time students will pay the relevant part-time incidental and ancillary fees.